addy-dclxvi/blog/content/about.md

 {{< figure src="/image/me-small.png" link="/image/me.png" >}}

 ## Introduction
 Hi!
-I'm Addy
+I'm Addy!

 Just a student, a worker, and a Linux Enthusiast.
 I love metal, cat, linux, playing guitar, design, customizing desktop, more metal, reading, climbing mountain, fishing, watching movie, anime, and even more metal.

-My favourite band is Dream Theater.
-Favourite GNU/Linux distro, Debian.
-Favourite movie director, Christopher Nolan.
-Favourite book, A Study in Scarlet.
-Favourite anime, Fullmetal Alchemist.
-Favourite album, Metropolis Part 2 :
-Scenes from a Memory.
-Favourite window manager, Openbox.
+I write articles in this blog when I have some freetime and not lazy.
+I write some knowledges I have about Linux, and probably I will also expand the theme of this blog with my adventures in my life.
+I hope this blog will be useful for everyone.
+This "about me" page is just filled with my boring profile.

+By the way, my favourite band is Dream Theater.
+My favourite GNU/Linux distro is Debian.
+My favourite movie director is Christopher Nolan.
+My favourite book is A Study in Scarlet.
+My favourite anime is Fullmetal Alchemist.
+My favourite album is Metropolis Part 2 : Scenes from a Memory.
+My favourite window manager is Openbox.
+And my favourite food is Sate Kambing.

 ## Interest
 - **Movies** Fight Club, Inception, The Dark Knight, Se7en, The Prestige,